4.3.3 Configure inventory files

 # If you need to remove access from someone, do not remove them from this list, but instead set their state: absent

-- name: <REPLACE WITH THE SSH USERNAME>
+- name: <REPLACE WITH A USERNAME FOR YOUR SSH USER>

 ssh_keys: